chroma-core/chroma/revision_history_function_302b0fcf.plan.md

 - **Version archival**: every write to the source collection produces an immutable snapshot in the history collection, enabling full audit trails and point-in-time reconstruction.
 - **Lightweight storage**: the history collection is a pure record segment with all indexes disabled.
 Since versions only grow (append-only), the record segment is cheap to maintain -- no rebalancing, no index rebuilds, no tombstone compaction overhead.
 - **Monotonic and gapless versioning**: the function enforces a strictly increasing, gap-free version sequence per record ID, even across delete/re-creation cycles.
-- **Simple pagination via thin API facade**: a client can retrieve the full revision history for any record by reading its `__max` tracker and then fetching `v1..vN` by predictable composite IDs.
+- **Simple pagination via thin API facade**: a client can retrieve the full revision history for any record by reading its `v0` tracker and then fetching `v1..vN` by predictable composite IDs.
 This requires only a thin facade over Chroma's existing get-by-IDs API -- no new endpoints needed.
 - **Delete awareness**: deletions produce explicit tombstone records in the history, preserving the complete lifecycle.

 ## How Version Histories Work